BYUI-ECEN-361/ECEN-361-STM32-Lab-10-IPC-Examples/Documentation/Assignment.md

 	  }
 ```

 This is a good example of a binary semaphore -- a flag used to control access to a shared resource.
 Binary semaphores have two operations, namely wait (P) and signal (V) operations.
 In CMSIS language, this is "Acquire" and "Release" respectively.
+See the routine calls above.

 ## Part 1: Create Tasks